Amazon behavioral interview (questions, method, and prep)

 2.3 Amazon behavioral questions: Ownership

 “Leaders are owners.
-They think long term and don’t sacrifice long-term value for short-term results.
+They think long-term and don’t sacrifice long-term value for short-term results.
 They act on behalf of the entire company, beyond just their own team.
-They never say 'that’s not my job.'"
+They never say 'That’s not my job.'"

 To work at Amazon, you can’t be a person who thinks, “That’s not my job!” when facing a task that needs to get done.
 When answering ownership questions, you’ll want to prove that you take initiative, can make tough decisions, and accept responsibility for your mistakes.